JP’s Pancake Company In Austin Detailed Review

 I hope I’m not being melodramatic when I say that my introduction to JP’s was life-changing in some way – at least with how I think of pancakes.
 Not familiar with the menu, I stayed on the safe side and ordered what is dubbed The Classic: a stack of white chocolate chip pancakes smothered with raspberry syrup and piled high with even more raspberries and whipped cream.

 I am ashamed of the speed at which I scarfed down the contents of that cup.
 I stopped myself from ordering another (despite being stuffed from the first one) and resigned to leave when I read four words on the truck’s chalkboard that stopped me dead in my tracks: “Red Velvet Cheesecake Pancakes”.
 I resolved to come back as soon as I could.

-The combination of red velvet short stacks with cream cheese icing, white chocolate syrup, and 3 types of berry was almost overwhelming in its sweetness, and about as delicious as you would expect.
-Although seemingly even larger than the Classic I had tried before, I had zero difficulty in devouring the entire thing.
+The combination of red velvet short stacks with cream cheese icing, white chocolate syrup, and 3 types of berry was almost overwhelming in its sweetness and about as delicious as you would expect.
+Although seemingly even larger than the Classic I had tried before, I had zero difficulties in devouring the entire thing.

 JP’s Pancake Company recognizes its role as more than a truck, but a venue for people to socialize and share a sense of community.
 From fundraisers for local schools to give out free coffee and pancakes during the recent ice storm, the company continues to find ways to give back to those who have helped it continue to grow.

 When asked if he had any plans to expand his operations to a brick-and-mortar establishment, like many other food trucks in Austin, JP stated his desire to keep things on the road.